Joachim Löw putting together final pieces of Germany's EURO 2020 puzzle | DW | 31.05.2021

 First warm-up act

-Champions League final participants Havertz, Rüdiger, Werner plus Manchester City's Ilkay Gündogan are yet to join up with the squad, while Bayern Munich pair Jamal Musiala and Leon Goretzka are recovering from muscular injuries.
+Champions League winners Havertz, Rüdiger and Werner plus Manchester City's Ilkay Gündogan are yet to join up with the squad, while Bayern Munich pair Jamal Musiala and Leon Goretzka are recovering from muscular injuries.
 Elsewhere, Toni Kroos was a late arrival due to a 14-day quarantine period enforced following a positive COVID-19 test.

 As a result, Wednesday's clash won’t provide a full picture of Germany's standing pre-tournament, but the aim for Löw's final act remains clear.

-"Tournaments are the be all and end all for me," said Löw, who has reached the semi-finals of every major tournament during his 17-year tenure with the exception of the shambolic World Cup campaign in 2018.
+"Tournaments are the be all and end all for me," Löw told reporters back in March.
+With the exception of the shambolic World Cup campaign in 2018, the Black Forest native has reached the semi-finals of every major tournament during his 17-year tenure.

 "I expect my side to put everything on the line, set the footballing tone and show that we are a passionate team that fights doggedly to win."